The Art of Loving: (b) Motherly Love

 In this section Fromm expands his previous description of motherly love to include an element beyond the minimum care and responsibility required to support the child's life and growth.
 He says that a mother has a responsibility to instill a love for life in her children, and compares these two forms of responsibility to milk and honey.
 Here milk symbolises the first of the two, the responsibility of care and affirmation.
 Honey symbolizes the sweetness of life, a love and joy for the experience of living, which only a truly happy mother can instill in her children.
 Unlike brotherly love (and later, erotic love), motherly love is by its very nature not shared between equals.
-Fromm states that most mother succeed as showing motherly love when their children are infants, but the true test of motherly love, for Fromm, is to continue to love as the child grows, matures, and eventually detaches themselves from their reliance on the mother.
+Fromm states that most mothers succeed at showing motherly love when their children are infants, but the true test of motherly love, for Fromm, is to continue to love as the child grows, matures, and eventually detaches themselves from their reliance on the mother.

 (c) Erotic Love

 This section is concerned with romantic love shared between one man and one woman treating each other as equals.
 Erotic love, for Fromm, is the craving of complete fusion with one other person, and considers sexual union to be a vital part of this fusion.
 Sex, says Fromm, can be blind and be stimulated by any strong emotion, not only love.
 When two people who truly love each other have sex, however, the act is devoid of greediness, and is defined by tenderness.
 Because the notion of sexual desire is often conflated with love in western society, such desire is often mistakenly considered a sign of loving someone.
 Though having sex with someone can give the illusion of unity, without love this act will leave the participants just as much strangers to each other as before, and can induce feelings of shame or hatred for the other.
 Fromm criticizes the misinterpretation of the exclusive nature of erotic love as possessive attachment.
-He states that is common to find two people who consider themselves to be in love with each other but have no love for anyone else.
+He states that it is common to find two people who consider themselves to be in love with each other but have no love for anyone else.
 Fromm considers this an "egotism á deux", as one should love all of mankind through the love of their romantic partner.
-Fromm concludes the section by criticizing views that love is either exclusively a feeling or exclusively an act of will, stating that is somewhere between the two.
+Fromm concludes the section by criticizing views that love is either exclusively a feeling or exclusively an act of will, stating that it is somewhere between the two.